bobanetwork/boba_legacy/boba_community/turing-kyc/README.md

 * The famous Otherside contract from YugaLabs required KYC on launch
 * Some DeFi applications will be required to add KYC as well, depending on how regulations progress (EU, US, ..).

 DeFi apps currently face a huge problem when trying to comply with those new regulations.
-But the good news are, Turing can help with this!
+But the good news is, Turing can help with this!

 With Turing you can build your own KYC gatekeeper for specific smart contract functions with ease.
 We have written a simple `modifier` for that, which does the check for you.
 All you need to do, is checking a wallet's KYC status on the AWS backend and return if the wallet is allowed to call the smart contract function.